 Mountains, crisp mornings and wineries are just some of the things you can enjoy when you take on a teaching role in the Darling Downs South West region.
 Most of the state's fruit and vegetables are grown in the Darling Downs.
 It's also home to a thriving wine industry.
 Further inland explore the strong farming communities of Roma and Kingaroy.

 Home to some of Queensland's most stunning beaches, come enjoy the laid-back atmosphere of the Sunshine Coast and Wide Bay regions.
 Stretching from Brisbane's north, past the whale watching town of Hervey Bay and the historical town of Maryborough up to Bundaberg, the North Coast region offers enviable lifestyle opportunities.

-Considered one of Australia's most liveable cities, Brisbane offers all the benefits of city living with a laid-back feel characteristic of a much smaller town.
-Set on the Brisbane river, the city has a wide mix of cultural activities, dining, shopping and sporting events.
+Considered one of Australia's most livable cities, Brisbane offers all the benefits of city living with a laid-back feel characteristic of a much smaller town.
+Set on the Brisbane River, the city has a wide mix of cultural activities, dining, shopping and sporting events.
 This region stretches as far north as Sandgate, down to Logan, and stops short of Laidley in the west.

 South East region

 Conveniently located between Brisbane and the Queensland/New South Wales border, the region offers an enviable choice of lifestyle and employment opportunities, all within easy reach.
 South East region boasts the diverse appeal of Logan’s vibrant and growing urban communities as well as the Gold Coast’s famous surf beaches, rainforest hinterland, world class sports venues and entertainment precincts.
 People are also discovering hidden gems such as the Scenic Rim’s pristine border ranges, fertile farmlands, wineries and outdoor recreation trails, not to mention Redland’s laid back bayside villages and islands.